Not in a mood for reading? Worry not!

 If you want to build a React app, you can use two tools to start: Next.js and Create-React-App.

-Next.js is becoming more and more popular, as it’s a framework that enables you to use both Server-Side Rendering (SSR) with an option of supporting Static Site Generation (SSG).
+Next.js is becoming more and more popular, as it’s a framework that enables you to use both Server-Side Rendering (SSR) with the option of supporting Static Site Generation (SSG).

 On the other hand, Create-React-App is a Client-Side Rendering tool.